-In some cases students will have an opportunity to complete a Directed Readings course with an individual faculty member as one of their elective courses.
-This normally involves meeting regularly to discuss an agreed-upon list of books and/or articles, equivalent in difficulty and workload to a normal semester-long graduate-level course.
+A directed readings course normally involves meeting regularly to discuss an agreed-upon list of books and/or articles, equivalent in difficulty and workload to a normal semester-long graduate-level course.
 Written assignments may or may not be a component of the course.
-These courses are letter-graded and students and faculty should agree in writing upon expectations in advance.
-Frequently students take Directed Readings courses with faculty who serve as field supervisors for the Graduate Portfolio, but this is not a requirement for a Directed Readings course, nor should it be assumed that a faculty member who participates in a Directed Readings course will serve as a field supervisor.
+These courses are graded and students and faculty should agree in writing upon expectations in advance.
+Frequently students take Directed Readings courses with faculty who serve as field supervisors for the oral exam, but this is not a requirement for a Directed Readings course in general, nor should it be assumed that a faculty member who participates in a Directed Readings course will serve as a field supervisor.